TREATMENT IN GEORGIA

 Substance abuse is a chronic disease and lifelong recovery requires long-term management.
 Treatment programs for co-occurring disorders and addiction doesn’t end when our patients leave our campus.
 We promise to be there for every patient, as long as they need us.

 After attending our inpatient treatment center, men and women in recovery can enter our partial hospitalization or intensive outpatient programs for continued support and treatment.
-At Bluff Plantation, we believe recovery is more than just abstaining from an addictive substance; it is also about leading a healthy, productive life.
+At Bluff, we believe recovery is more than just abstaining from an addictive substance; it is also about leading a healthy, productive life.
 It is our goal to assist each person in their recovery, every step of the way.